vincentarthur/VeoSpark/README.md

 ## Change Log

+- **v2.2**
+    - Added **Video & Image Similarity Search** to the "My History" page, allowing users to find visually similar content using text descriptions.
+This feature is powered by vector search in Google BigQuery.
 - **v2.1**
     - Improved the handling and display of Responsible AI (RAI) error messages.
 The application now correctly parses multiple error codes and displays them in a structured table format, providing users with more detailed and actionable feedback.
     - Added a new "Image Enrichment History" tab to the "My History" page.